Apply For Funds

 - Disbursements will be made on a first-come, first-served basis as applications are received, survivors are vetted, and money is available.
 Disbursements are anticipated to be made by check sent via U.S. mail.
 Disbursement/award amounts will be based loosely on the requests of each survivor, the urgency of survivor needs, and the unique circumstances of a survivor.
 It is anticipated that award amounts requested will exceed money available to distribute; the ratio (or percentage) of available money to requested disbursement amounts will also be used as a guideline to inform disbursement/award decisions for each applicant.

-The application form may be downloaded from the R91S website at www.route91strong.org, or requested through the Contact Us page of the R91S website and received via e-mail from R91S.
+The application form may be downloaded above on this page, or requested through the Contact Us page of our website and received via e-mail from R91S.
 It is recommended that completed forms be scanned and e-mailed back to R91S via e-mail to firstname.lastname@example.org.
 Questions regarding requesting, completing, and submitting the application form can be sent via e-mail to email@example.com.

 Beginning after 2018, a full audit of R91S will be conducted by an independent accounting firm following the end of each calendar year.
 The results of these audits will be made available to all claimants, donors, and the general public, along with a brief annual report prepared by R91S.